A constant-time algorithm for middle levels Gray codes: The algorithm

-For the rest of the paper we will focus on proving that the algorithm $\HamCycle$, described in Algorithm~\ref{alg:hamcycle}, implies Theorem~\ref{thm:algo2}. $\HamCycle$ is called with three input parameters: $n$~determines the length~$2n+1$ of the bitstrings, $x$~is the starting vertex of the Hamilton cycle and must have weight~$n$ or~$n+1$, and $\ell$~is the number of vertices to visit along the cycle.
-The variable~$y$ is the current vertex along the cycle, and the variable~$i$ counts the number of vertices that have already been visited.
-The calls $\Visit(y)$ in lines~\ref{line:visit1}, \ref{line:visit2}, \ref{line:visit3} and \ref{line:visit4} indicate where a function using our Hamilton cycle algorithm could perform further operations on the current vertex~$y$.
-Each time a vertex along the cycle is visited, we increment~$i$ and check whether the desired number~$\ell$ of vertices has been visited (lines~\ref{line:done1}, \ref{line:done2}, \ref{line:done3} and \ref{line:done4}).
-We postpone the definition of the functions $\Init$ and $\IsFlipTree$ called in lines \ref{line:call-init} and \ref{line:call-tsigma} a little bit, and assume for a moment that the input vertex~$x$ of the middle levels graph~$G_n$ has the form $x=z0$ with~$z\in D_n$.
-In this case the variables~$y$ and~$i$ will be initialized to~$y:=x$ and~$i:=1$ in line~\ref{line:call-init}.
-Let us also assume that the return value of $\IsFlipTree$ called in line~\ref{line:call-tsigma} is always~$\false$.
-With these simplifications, the algorithm $\HamCycle$ computes exactly the 2-factor~$\cC_n$ defined in \eqref{eq:2-factor} in the middle levels graph~$G_n$.
 Indeed, one complete execution of the first for-loop corresponds to following one path from the set~$\cP_n\, 0$ in the graph~$H_n\, 0$ starting at its first vertex and ending at its last vertex, and one complete execution of the second for-loop corresponds to following one path from the set~$\ol{\rev}(\cP_n)\, 1$ in the graph~$\ol{\rev}(H_n)\, 1$ starting at its last vertex and ending at its first vertex.
 At the intermediate steps in lines~\ref{line:jump-to-1copy} and \ref{line:jump-to-0copy}, the last bit is flipped.
 These flips correspond to traversing an edge from the matching~$M_n'$.
 The paths~$\cP_n$ are computed in lines~\ref{line:call-sigma1} and \ref{line:call-sigma2} using the recursion~$\sigma$, and the resulting flip sequences are applied in the two inner for-loops (line~\ref{line:flip-forward} and \ref{line:flip-backward}).
 Note that if a path from the set~$\cP_n$ has $y\in D_n^-$ as a last vertex and if $y=u01v$ is the canonical decomposition, then $\ol{\rev}$~maps the last vertex of the path~$P\in \cP_n$ that has $1 \,\ol{\rev}(v)\, 0 \,\ol{\rev}(u)$ as first vertex onto~$y$.
 This is a consequence of property~(ii) from Section~\ref{sec:paths}, from which we obtain that the last vertex of~$P$ is $\ol{\rev}(v)\, 0 1 \,\ol{\rev}(u)$, and applying~$\ol{\rev}$ to this vertex indeed yields~$y$.
 From these observations and the definitions in lines~\ref{line:decomposition}, \ref{line:call-sigma2} and \ref{line:flip-backward} it follows that the paths in the second set on the right hand side of \eqref{eq:2-factor} are indeed traversed in backward direction (starting at the last vertex and ending at the first vertex).